puzzalea/grid/readme.md

 This documentation uses the default number of columns and breakpoints as examples, but these can be adjusted using the Custom Setup directions above.

+### Sizes

 Puzzle Grid's classes contain the size they take effect and how many columns they span across or push left and right.
+Sizes currently include:

-Sizes currently include "xs" (extra small, which works at all sizes), "sm" (small), "md" (medium), "lg" (large), and "xl" (extra large).
+- `xs` - extra small, which works at all sizes
+- `sm` - small, 480px
+- `md` - medium, 660px
+- `lg` - large, 850px
+- `xl` - extra large, 1024px

-To use these classes, with the except of classes for hiding and showing, divs MUST have the class ".col" and be direct children of a div with the class ".pz-row".
-The .pz-row container is a flex container, and the .col divs inside employ flexbox to change size.
+To use these classes, with the except of classes for hiding and showing, divs MUST have the class `.col` and be direct children of a div with the class `.pz-row`.
+The `.pz-row` container is a flex container, and the `.col` divs inside employ flexbox to change size.

+### Widths

 The most basic usage of the grid system is to determine how wide a div will be at certain widths.

-- For example, .xs-12 means the affected div will be full width. .xs-6 means the affected div will be 6 columns wide, or half width.
+- For example, `.xs-12` means the affected div will be full width. `.xs-6` means the affected div will be 6 columns wide, or half width.
-- A .col with the chained classes .xs-12.md-4 will be full width to start, and shrink to 4 columns wide (one third width) at the medium size.
+- A `.col` with the chained classes `.xs-12.md-4` will be full width to start, and shrink to 4 columns wide (one third width) at the medium size.
-- A .col with the chained classes .xs-6.xl-8 will be 6 columns to start, and will .pz-row to 8 columns wide at the extra large width.
+- A `.col` with the chained classes `.xs-6.xl-8` will be 6 columns to start, and will `.pz-row` to 8 columns wide at the extra large width.

-It is also important to note that these classes are meant to be used mobile-first, which is why "xs" is the start size and can be overridden as the screen becomes larger.
+It is also important to note that these classes are meant to be used mobile-first, which is why `xs` is the start size and can be overridden as the screen becomes larger.

 For edge cases where you might not always be working in strictly a 12 column grid, there are additional classes that divide into fifths (one-fifth, two-fifths, three-fifths, and four-fifths) and eighths (one-eighth, three-eighths, five-eighths, and seven-eighths).

-- A .col with the class .xs-one-fifth will be 20% wide.
+- A `.col` with the class `.xs-one-fifth` will be 20% wide.
-- A .col with the class .xs-three-eighths will be 37.5% wide.
+- A `.col` with the class `.xs-three-eighths` will be 37.5% wide.

+### Pushing

 We also have classes for pushing.

-- .sm-left-2 means there are 2 empty columns to the left of the .col at the small size (pushing the .col itself to the right).
+- `.sm-left-2` means there are 2 empty columns to the left of the `.col` at the small size (pushing the `.col` itself to the right).
-- .lg-right4 means there are 4 empty columns to the right of the affected div at the large size, which will push over any content immediately following.
+- `.lg-right4` means there are 4 empty columns to the right of the affected div at the large size, which will push over any content immediately following.

+### Centering

-If you only have one .col in a .pz-row, you can use the center and uncenter classes.
+If you only have one `.col` in a `.pz-row`, you can use the center and uncenter classes.

-- .sm-center means the div will be centered at the small width.
+- `.sm-center` means the div will be centered at the small width.
-- A div with the chained classes .xs-center.lg-uncenter means the div will be centered at the beginning but will uncenter (align left) at the large width.
+- A div with the chained classes `.xs-center.lg-uncenter` means the div will be centered at the beginning but will uncenter (align left) at the large width.

+### Fill

-You can use the fill class to have a .col fill the remaining space.
-This is handy if you want a .col to fill the remaining space in a.pz-row regardless of the size of other elements.
+You can use the fill class to have a `.col` fill the remaining space.
+This is handy if you want a `.col` to fill the remaining space in a `.pz-row `regardless of the size of other elements.

-- .xs-fill means the .col will .pz-row to fill the remaining space in a .pz-row.
+- `.xs-fill` means the `.col` will fill the remaining space in a `.pz-row`.
-- A .col with the chainined classes .xs-fill.lg-unfill means the div will fill the remaining space to start, and will revert to its automatic size at the large width.
+- A `.col` with the chained classes `.xs-fill.lg-unfill` means the div will fill the remaining space to start, and will revert to its automatic size at the large width.

+### Show/Hide

-We have utility classes for hiding and showing, which do NOT have to be used strictly on divs with the class ".col".
+We have utility classes for hiding and showing, which do NOT have to be used strictly on divs with the class `.col`.

-- An element with the classes .xs-hide.lg-show will be hidden to start and will appear at the large width.
+- An element with the classes `.xs-hide.lg-show` will be hidden to start and will appear at the large width.

+### Spacing

-Lastly, there is a utility class called .col-inner which is added as needed for inner margin/padding.
-Margin/padding is not directly applied to .col divs (except left and right pushes) to allow us to nest.pz-rows and columns within.pz-rows and columns if needed, without chaining the effects of margin and padding.
+There is a utility class called `.col-inner` which is added as needed for inner margin/padding.
+Margin/padding is not directly applied to `.col` divs (except left and right pushes) to allow us to nest `.pz-row`s and `.col`s within `.pz-row`s and `.col`s if needed, without chaining the effects of margin and padding.

 ## Questions?
 Comments?